Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Kinematics and frame choice

-On the other hand, all the momentum components of the two photons are of order $Q$ in this frame, $q, q' \sim (1,1,1) Q$, with the condition that they are real ($q^2 \sim q'^2 \sim 0$).\footnote{The photons can also be quasi-real, with $q^2 \sim q'^2 \sim \lambda^2$.
-This does not spoil the arguments in this letter.} Therefore, one should keep in mind that one can have singularities where virtual particles become collinear to $q$ or $q'$.
+On the other hand, all the momentum components of the two photons are of order $Q$ in this frame, $q, q' \sim (1,1,1) Q$, with the condition that they are real, i.e. $q^2 = q'^2 = 0$.\footnote{The photons can also be quasi-real, with $q^2 \sim q'^2 \sim \lambda^2$.
+This does not spoil the arguments in this paper.} Therefore, one should keep in mind that one can have singularities when virtual particles become collinear to $q$ or $q'$.
 Note that since the photons are physical particles, their energies, which are the sum of the plus- and minus-momenta, are positive.
 Together with the on-shell condition, this implies that $q^+, q^-, q'^+ ,q'^- > 0$.